MuseSystems/musebms/app_server/components/system/mscmp_syst_limiter/README.md

 The following algorithms have been implemented in this Component:

+* **Semaphore**

+  This algorithm controls access to a limited number of resources by maintaining a count of available "Permits".
+Each request must acquire a Permit before proceeding, and releases it when complete, ensuring that no more than the maximum number of concurrent operations can occur simultaneously.

+  The Semaphore algorithm, as implemented here, can support "Fixed Window" style rate limiting as a special case and Semaphore can also work as a counting primitive in "Leaky Bucket" queue processing limiters.

 * **Token Bucket**

   This algorithm models a bucket which is filled with "usage tokens".
 Each request consumes a token, and tokens are replenished at a steady rate.
 This allows for burst traffic while maintaining an overall rate limit.

-* **Fixed Window**

-  This algorithm divides time into fixed intervals (windows) and tracks the number of requests within each window.
-Once the limit for a window is reached, no more requests are allowed until the next window begins.

-* **Sliding Window**

-  This algorithm tracks requests over a rolling time period rather than fixed intervals.
-It provides more accurate rate limiting by continuously evaluating requests against a moving time window, avoiding the burst behavior that can occur at window boundaries in fixed window algorithms.

-* **Semaphore**

-  This algorithm controls access to a limited number of resources by maintaining a count of available permits.
-Each request must acquire a permit before proceeding, and releases it when complete, ensuring that no more than the maximum number of concurrent operations can occur simultaneously.

 ## Inspiration for this Component